cerebral/cerebral/packages/docs/content/tutorial/04_update-state.en.md

 ```
 Now click it and take a look at the debugger.
 You will see the debugger list the execution of the signal, with information about what happened.
 This is also a tool the Cerebral debugger provides to give you insight into your application.
 Very handy for example when you need to dig into a **complex application** after not touching it for a long time, introduce a new team member to the application or debug complex execution flows.

 So now changing the *subTitle* is kind of a silly state change on a button click.
 Let's introduce a very simple "Toast"-Component which will display our **buttonClicked** output.
+It has already been added for you on the next chapter.

 **Want to dive deeper?** - [Go in depth](../in-depth/04_signals.html), or move on with the tutorial